-It started when I called out two White students for their insensitive comments regarding racism in schools, police brutality and school shootings being intersecting issues.
-I was accused of throwing shade, clashing, fighting, attacking other people, not exchanging my opinions peacefully and changing the subject of who March For Our Lives is trying to help”.
-I was told that I shouldn’t be working with them if I was going to address the disproportionately affected demographic, instead of quote, “all lives, American lives and not Black lives”.
-I was consequently turned away excluded by the organizers from participating in the April 20th Walkout on Brown’s Island in Richmond, Virginia.
-They waited until the day of the walkout when I had arrived to deliver my speech to tell me that I was no longer wanted.
-After sharing my story on social media, at two town halls, one youth summit and one speak-out, that organizing group in Richmond no longer exists.
+It started when I called out two white students for their insensitive comments regarding racism in schools, police brutality and school shootings being intersecting issues.
+When they suggested the murder of Stephon Clark is a separate issue from the Columbine and Parkland massacres, I asked them if they genuinely believe in Black voices.
+I was accused of being “rude,” “disrespectful,” “inconsiderate,” “throwing shade,” “clashing,” “fighting,” “attacking” other people, “not exchanging my opinions peacefully” and “changing the subject of who they [March for Our Lives] are trying to help.”
+I was told that I shouldn’t be working with them if I was going to address the disproportionately affected demographic, instead of “all lives, American lives and not Black lives.”
+Just to name a few, messages in the group chat read:

 Amplifying our voices means showing up to demonstrations that challenge issues that may not directly affect you, like racism and the school-to-prison pipeline.
 Amplifying our voices also means speaking with Black youth rather than speaking for us.
 I’ve learned to speak for myself as Black girl who is light skinned, who doesn’t identify with the LGBTQ+ community, who hasn’t attended heavily policed schools and who doesn’t live in poverty.

 My call-to-action for all of you is to show us you care about Black youth by giving us the same attention you would give to white youth affected by gun violence.

 Stephanie Younger is a 16-year-old who advocates for womanism and the abolition of youth prisons.